I-GUIDE/data-catalog-archive/schema/core.md

 }
 ```

-Multiple locations can be specific using a list: (from [SOSO](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#spatial-coverage)):
+Multiple locations can be specified using a list: (from [SOSO](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#spatial-coverage)):

 ``` json
 {